Muqbil

 The Muqbil is a Pashtun tribe, cousins of the Zadrans and Mangals.
-They mostly reside in Said Karam District, Paktia Province.
+They mostly reside in Said Karam District, Paktia Province and also can be found in large numbers in Kurram living beside the Bangash and Mangal Pashtuns.
 They can be further divided into five clans: Musakhel, Sultak, Ahmadkhel, Hasankhel, and Bobaki.

+Muqbil is, also, a Muslim boy’s name found around the Muslim world.